 If you like to chill out and enjoy meeting local intellectuals it is a nice place to go.
 The coffees and fresh juices are excellent and take a piece of delicious Orange cake to go with it.
 Simdi is Located in Smyrna Beyoglu side streets

 The House Café

 The House Café, is one of Istanbul’s hip coffee shop chains.
-This trendy cafe with outlets in several locations, such as Ortakoy, Tunel and Nisantasi.
-All are styled by hot design team Autoban.
-The original in Nisanstisi on the Boshporus shoreline is my favourite with its secret entrance, tables scattered around and a cozy garden.
+This trendy cafe with outlets in several locations, such as Ortakoy, Tunel, and Nisantasi.
+All are styled by hot design team Autobahn.
+The original in Nisanstisi on the Bosphorus shoreline is my favorite with its secret entrance, tables scattered around and a cozy garden.

 Java Studio Istanbul

 A Coffee Shop and Art Gallery.
 Enjoy the finest coffees, teas and other refreshments Istanbul has to offer.
 Sample fresh treats made from authentic recipes in their international Bakery.
 View fine art by renowned local artist and shop for fine quality Turkish handicrafts in relaxing, pleasant surroundings, attended by helpful and knowledgeable staff.